Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 ### Calculations
 The delta approach formula used is:

 $$
 Model_{Forecast} = Model_{Base} + (GBFM Freight_{Forecast} - GBFM Freight_{Base})
 $$

 where negative O-D trips in the formulated matrices produced are converted to zero trips.
 For example, when considering the NoHAM model the delta approach formula is applied as follows:

 $$
 NoHAM_{Forecast} = NoHAM_{Base} + (GBFM Freight_{Forecast} - GBFM Freight_{Base})
 $$
 ## 8: Cost Conversion

+This module uses a the zone correspondence produced with module 1: [Produce Zone Correspondence](#1-produce-zone-correspondence) to perform a demand-weighted conversion of costs in O-D format to the new zoning system.
+The interface is shown below.

 ![Cost Conversion GUI](doc/images/cost_conversion_menu.PNG "Cost Conversion GUI")

+All O-D matrices chosen must contain three columns only, with a header row that is of the form 'origin', 'destination' and 'trips' (or a cost attribute where applicable).

+The user must select an O-D cost matrix file to convert, an O-D trip matrix file for the weighting, the zone correspondence file produced in module 1, and an output directory.
+Once 'Run' is clicked, a progress window displays the cost conversion process.
+Once completed, the cost CSV in the new zoning system is saved to the output directory under the name 'Output_Cost_Converted'.